IonTeLOS/Zero/README.md

 **Zero in app prompts for rating, permissions etc** If you want to star us do so, we want some spontaneous love.
 If you want to use camera / microphone you can easily allow that\
 **No geolocation and file access** Safety first!

 Menu : Search, Refresh, Open new window, Share, Add shortcut, Clear browsing data, Set custom Startpage, Dark - Light mode switch, Give cam/mic permission, Open page in default browser (sniff.. my big brother is stronger than me..), Close window

+Zero wants to be the best second android browser, not the second best one.

 Get the most of your screen real estate with Zero Browser - download .apk from [here](https://github.com/IonTeLOS/Zero/releases/download/initial/Zero_Browser-release-v1.0.apk)